PythonBiellaGroup/Bear/README.md

 1. ~~Fix cookiecutter for windows powershell usage~~
 2. Add mkdocs implementation on Base package with an example with python code
-3. ~~Fix pre-commit~~
-4. Publish mkdocs documentation page on gitlab pages
+3. Publish mkdocs documentation page on gitlab pages
+4. Add sphynx implementation with cookiecutter rule to choose between mkdocs and sphynx
+5. ~~Fix pre-commit~~
-5. Add better implementation of detect-secrets
+6. Add better implementation of detect-secrets
+7. Add a system to check dependencies updates, vulnerabilities and security issues
-6. Better README documentation and CONTRIBUTING documentation
+8. Better README documentation and CONTRIBUTING documentation
-7. ~~Fix the docker with poetry~~
+9. ~~Fix the docker with poetry~~
-8. Fix the devcontainer
+10. ~~Fix the devcontainer~~
-9. ~~Add a docker container with PDM installation~~
+11. ~~Add a docker container with PDM installation~~
-10. Add sphynx implementation with cookiecutter rule to choose between mkdocs and sphynx
-11. Add gitlab pipeline example
+12. Add gitlab pipeline example
-12. Add github pipeline example
+13. Add github pipeline example
-13. ~~Add package build~~
+14. ~~Add package build~~

 ## How to use it